rfo909/RForth/README.md

 Memory map
 ----------
-The ACode.txt file implements the REPL, which interpretes input and when hitting a COLON, enters compile mode, and compiles code.
+The ACode.txt file implements the REPL, which interprets input and when hitting a COLON, enters compile mode, and compiles code.
 The REPL is fairly primitive, as it should be.